-The unique roadside furniture of the Digital Motorway Test Bed provides automotive and component supply industries, telecommunications companies and research institutions with an innovative test area for forward-looking systems and technologies such as automated and connected driving.
-Among other things, seamless high-speed LTE communications coverage is available on the Test Bed, so that network evolutions towards an efficient 5G mobile network can be trialled as well.
-Moreover, mobility data can be prepared in a standardized format and made available to all users of the test bed via the MDM (Mobility Data Marketplace).
+The special roadside furniture of the Digital Motorway Test Bed provides automotive and component supply industries, telecommunications companies and research institutions with an innovative test area for forward-looking systems and technologies such as automated and connected driving.
+The Test Bed offers, among other things, seamless high-speed LTE communications coverage and a 5G test bed.
+Moreover, mobility data can be prepared in a standardized format and made available to all users of the Test Bed via the MDM (Mobility Data Marketplace).
 Special road furniture such as safety barriers with reflectors and special signs, which are used to trial different sensor models (radar, laser, Lidar, cameras etc.), supports the vehicles in adjusting to their environment.

 By combining a modern road infrastructure and the provision of state-of-the-art transmission technologies, the Digital Motorway Test Bed is a test environment that provides the automotive industry, component suppliers, telecommunications companies and research establishments with a unique opportunity.